-The combined purchase price for these two acquisitions was \$30,086, net of cash acquired, and was funded solely through cash on hand.
-The Company recorded its preliminary purchase price allocation for Apricity Code and Tank Utility during the third quarter and fourth quarter of 2021, respectively, and was updated in the first quarter of 2022, based upon its estimates of the fair value of the acquired assets and assumed liabilities.
-The accompanying consolidated financial statements include the results of these two acquired businesses since the dates of acquisition through March 31, 2022.
+The combined purchase price for these two acquisitions was \$29,945, net of cash acquired, and was funded solely through cash on hand.
+The Company finalized its purchase price allocation during the third quarter of 2022 based upon the Company's estimates of the fair value of the acquired assets and assumed liabilities.
+The finalization did not result in material adjustments to the Company's preliminary estimates.
+The accompanying condensed consolidated financial statements include the results of these two acquired businesses since the dates of acquisition through September 30, 2022.